What is Nutritional Yeast?

 Minerals:

-Nutritional yeast also includes useful minerals that are also required to function our body systems properly.
-It contains zinc, manganese, molybdenum, selenium, etc.
+Nutritional yeast also contains valuable minerals required for our body systems to function correctly.
+It contains zinc, manganese, molybdenum, selenium, and other minerals.

 Vitamin B: Other forms of Vitamin B, such as Vitamin B1- thiamine, Vitamin B2- riboflavin, Vitamin B3- niacin, Vitamin B6- pyridoxine, and Vitamin B9- folate, are present in nutritional yeast.